milesj76/dnv-metal-calc-prototype/README.md

 For this project, I'm going to attempt to use as much TypeScript as possible to make use of type checks.
 There will be lots of data being passed around so it should help to prevent and locate bugs.

-I should also consider using Big Decimal to get more precise results since we're calculating out to three decimals.
+I should also consider using `decimal.js` to get more precise results since we're calculating out to three decimals.

 I'll use the basic steps I would use to construct the sample chart and turn each step into its own function.
 After getting a basic version I'll see if I can refactor the code.
 What's important right now is function, not performance.
 I'll do my best to construct each function to take any values so that the program can accept any bar length, bar quantity, cut length, cut quantity and kere.